Table of Contents

 To Apply Conditional Formatting for Blank Cells is very simple and easy.
 Let’s understand how to apply in excel.

-We will be covering the small portion of Conditional Formatting which Highlights the Blank Cells.
-For this consider a blank sheet.
+We will be covering the small portion of Conditional Formatting, which Highlights the Blank Cells.
+For this, consider a blank sheet.
 This is the best way to see and apply conditional formatting for a blank sheet or some of the cells of a blank sheet.
-If we apply the conditional formatting to complete blank sheet or some cells of it then we will be able to see how the cell gets highlighted.
-For this, we have selected a small portion of the sheet covered with a thick border as shown below.
+If we apply the conditional formatting to complete a blank sheet or some cells of it, we will see how the cell gets highlighted.
+For this, we have selected a small portion of the sheet covered with a thick border, as shown below.

 - We will apply the conditional formatting in a defined region only.
-For that go to the Home menu and select Conditional Formatting under Styles section as shown below.
+For that, go to the Home menu and select Conditional Formatting under the Styles section, as shown below.

-- A window of New Formatting Rule will open up.
+- A window of the New Formatting Rule will open up.
 There we have a different rule to apply conditional formatting.
-But for Blank cell, select the second option which is Format only cells that contain.
+But for Blank cell, select the second option, which is Format only cells that contain.

-- Now for further, Click on Format option from the same window as highlighted in below screenshot.
+- Now for further, Click on the Format option from the same window as highlighted in the below screenshot.

-- The Format option will take us to the customize windows where we can change the text fonts, shaped or we can define or change border or fill as well.
-For highlighting blank cells go to Fill tab and select any desired color as per requirement.
+- The Format option will take us to the customize windows where we can change the text fonts, shape, or define or change the border or fill.
+For highlighting blank cells, go to the Fill tab and select any desired color as per requirement.
 We can also change the pattern as well.
-Once done, click on Ok as shown below.
+Once done, click on Ok, as shown below.

-- If the selected condition suits and matches with the requirement then click Ok or select go back to Format, update the conditions.
+- If the selected condition suits and matches the requirement, click Ok or select go back to Format to update the conditions.
 Here we got to apply conditions and rule as per our need.
 Now click on Ok.

 Now for applying Conditional Formatting, first select the data and follow the same path as shown in example-1.

-- Go to Home menu, under the Styles section, select Conditional Formatting.
+- Go to the Home menu, under the Styles section, select Conditional Formatting.

 - Once we do that, we will get the drop-down list of all the available options under it.
 Now select the New Rule from the list.

 - Once we do that, we will get the New Formatting Rule box.
 There we have a different rule to apply conditional formatting.
-But here we have to select the last option which is “Use a formula to determine which cells to format”.
+But here, we have to select the last option: “Use a formula to determine which cells to format”.

-- Now in the Edit the Rule Description box, write the syntax of a function ISBLANK and select the complete range of data and after that click on Format tab, as shown below.
+- Now in the Edit the Rule Description box, write the syntax of a function ISBLANK and select the complete range of data and after that, click on the Format tab, as shown below.

 - Now a Format Cells window will open.
 Go to Fill tab.